deedsee/portfolio-next.js/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: >-
-      My name is Deirdre.
-I’m a developer, digital artist, storyteller, consultant and Immersive Experience Creator
+    title: My name is Deirdre.
+I’m a multimedia artist and storyteller
     subtitle: >-
       I'm glad you're here!
 I invite you to explore my site.
-Most of this content is my latest work, as well as my insights and opinions about our rapidly evolving digital landscape.
+Some of this is pretty weird...
     styles:
       self:
         height: auto